etkayapar/BIOR93_phylo_2024/Tutorials/ASTRAL/Readme.md

 <p align="center"><img src="./FigTree15trees.png" alt="15 trees" width="800"></p>

-The next thing to do is to copy the `Felidaeloci.treefile` file into the same directory where you have your ASTRAL-IV program.
+The next thing to do is to make sure you have the `Felidaeloci.treefile` file in your working directory.
 Then go to that directory in your terminal and put in the following commands:

 ```
 ./astral4 -o FelidaeASTRAL.tre Felidaeloci.treefile